irmen/prog8/reference.md

 These locations will not be used by the compiler for zero page variables, so your variables will not interfere with the IRQ routine and vice versa.
 This is true for the normal zp mode but also for the mode where the whole zp has been taken over.
+So the normal IRQ vector is still running when your program is entered, even when you use ``%zp clobber``.

 @todo: some global way (in ZP block) to promote certian other blocks/variables from that block or even